ObolNetwork/obol-docs/docs/gov/governance/collective.md

 - If it is, the Association will act diligently and in a commercially reasonable manner to consider the proposal for implementation.
 - If it is not, the Association may, at its discretion, remove the proposal for resubmission or implement it with guardrails, coupled with an explanation.

+## Vision for Fully On-Chain Governance

+Once Collective’s governance develops and is deemed as sufficiently mature by the Obol Association, the implementations of passed proposals will follow full on-chain execution, where possible.
+Instead of the Collective’s reliance on the Obol Association for implementation, passed proposals will be moved to a queue to prepare for execution.
+The queue action will send the proposal to a Timelock contract, which starts a countdown until the proposal can be executed.

+Executing a proposal will run its function calls on-chain.
+Each proposal can be associated with one or more function calls.
+These calls will perform actions such as transferring assets from the treasury, updating the Governor's parameters, or calling another smart contract.